-Testing at InApp are tailored to meet client specific needs, manage critical testing processes and ensure consistent high quality through repeatable processes.
+Software testing at InApp is tailored to meet client-specific needs, manage critical testing processes and ensure consistent high quality through repeatable processes.
 The software testing methods employed here are as follows:

 - Unified Selenium API Automation Framework

 - In house automation Frameworks